mwpryer/ascii-ify/README.md

 - Real-time webcam feed conversion
 - Support for image and video file uploads
 - Customisable output dimensions, character sets, and colours
-- Copy ASCII to clipboard or download it as a PNG.
+- Copy ASCII to clipboard or download it as a PNG or MP4/WebM

 ## How It Works